-Why should you visit Bucegi Mountains?
+Why you should visit Bucegi Mountains

 Natural rock formations

 Babele (The Old Ladies) and The Sphinx are the most well-known natural rock formations in the Bucegi Mountains, attracting thousands of visitors each year.
 They are located near Cabana Babele hut in the southern part of the Bucegi plateau (2206 m alt).

 Omu Peak, Bucsoiu Peak (2492 m), Tiganesti Ridge, and Caraiman Peak provide the best views (2384 m).

 Omu Peak (2507 meters) is the highest point in Bucegi and is only 37 meters shorter than Moldoveanu (Fagaras Mountains) - Romania's highest peak.

 Hiking to Omu Peak from any side of the mountain takes about 6-8 hours.
 The descent takes approximately 4-5 hours.

 Cabana Omu, the hut near Omu Peak, is Romania's highest-altitude building.
 It is usually only open on weekends during the summer season.

 Bucegi Mountains are located in the eastern part of Southern Carpathians.
 You can reach their base in 2 hours from Bucharest and less than 1 hour from Brasov.
 This makes them some of the most visited mountains in Romania.

 From Busteni (Prahova Valley) – closest to Bucharest